matthewpottinger/BYOD-UK-Blueprint-AutoScripts/README.md

 # BYOD-UK-Blueprint-Auto

-This Github is for Automating the BYOD-UK-Blueprint advice provided here: https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4zeV7
+This GitHub is for Automating the BYOD-UK-Blueprint advice provided here: https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4zeV7

-A large number of the scripts are based on the powershell scripts created by Dave Falkus which can be found here: https://github.com/davefalkus/powershell-intune-samples
+A large number of the scripts are based on the PowerShell scripts created by Dave Falkus which can be found here: https://github.com/davefalkus/powershell-intune-samples

 # Script information #